 A creative caregiver will think of new activities or ideas that will better the quality of life of their clients, for example, teaching them new ways to carry out tasks or helping them learn a new skill, not just blindly following the book.
 Such caregiver will focus on improving any situation that is thrown at them, in other words, have the flexibility to adapt to changing situations.

 As we know in the care service industry, no two clients are absolutely the same so likewise, there is no one trick/formula for all.
 A great professional caregiver should be able to mould to a client’s personality, thereby providing the care that their client truly needs.

 Do not underestimate the importance of this quality.
 Having an optimistic caregiver will lift up the whole mood in the household and what does the doctor say?
 Happy mind, happy life.

-Many elderlies are inclined to feel a tad more sensitive or emotional given their vulnerabilities, hence having an optimistic carer who always gives out positive vibes will lighten the overall mood.
+Optimism is contagious too!
+When a carer is optimistic and always gives out positive vibes, the people around can feel it.
 This in turn will encourage the elderlies to laugh and enjoy more, thereby improving their overall function and wellbeing in the end.

 Last but not least, you would want a dependable caregiver.
 One that does not skip work without reason but instead, show up as scheduled and is on time.

 You may already have other commitments programmed and would want to leave the house on time, yet you do not want to leave your elderly loved one alone.
 So having a dependable caregiver, knowing that s/he will turn up at your doorstep on time, is one distinctive quality that makes an otherwise ordinary professional caregiver, great.